Key account plan one pager

 - Quarterly.
 1-hour progress report to your client.
 Include success to date, roadblocks, any unexpected events, new opportunities and decisions needed to move the plan forward.

-One Page Key Account Plan Template
+Grab a copy of the Ultimate One Page Key Account Plan Template & Guide.
+Inside you'll find

 Your key account plan doesn't have to be perfect.
 Start with a minimum viable plan and fine tune as you go.
 Remember the most important part: have fun!
 You're changing your clients' world for the better.